 Once an agreement is finalized, it must be presented to the court for approval.
 If the court finds that the plan is in the best interest of the child it pertains to, it will issue an order in accordance with the agreement.
 In determining whether a parenting agreement is in a child’s best interest, the court will look at many factors, including the health of the child and parents, the ability of each parent to provide for the child’s physical and emotional needs, and the child’s relationship with each parent and other members of the parent’s household.
 If the court finds, however, that a proposed plan is not in a child’s best interest, it might ask the parties to revise the plan and re-submit it.
 If they decline to do so, the court may ultimately issue its own parenting plan.
 The terms of the parenting agreement that is approved by the court will be incorporated by reference into the order approving the agreement.
 The agreement is then enforceable by all remedies that are available to enforce a judgment, including contempt.Speak to a Trusted Attorney in Dallas

 Many parents are able to put their differences aside and develop a custody arrangement with regard to parenting without resorting to litigation.
 If you want to develop a parenting agreement with the co-parent of your child, you should speak to a lawyer as soon as possible.
 The trusted attorneys of McClure Law Group can aid you in seeking the best outcome possible under the circumstances.
-Our main office is in Dallas, and we are available to meet clients at our Collin County office in Plano.
 We frequently assist people with custody issues in Dallas, Garland, Richardson, McKinney, Irving, Rockwall, Fort Worth, and Frisco.
 We also represent people in family law disputes in cities in Dallas, Grayson, Tarrant, Denton, Collin, and Rockwall Counties.
 You can contact us by calling 214.692.8200 or using our online form to schedule a conference.